dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 `histdatacom-sidecar start` resolves the packaged executable through `importlib.resources`; on metadata-only artifacts and unsupported platforms, development and operator smoke tests should pass an explicit Temporal executable path to `histdatacom-sidecar start --executable`.
+The Temporal dependency extra is required for lifecycle start because the supervisor also launches the worker lane fleet.

 ## Runtime Model

-The sidecar runs a local Temporal developer server with SQLite persistence.
-The server is scoped by workspace so concurrent projects do not share process state, logs, task queues, or SQLite history unless they intentionally use the same workspace path.
+The sidecar runs a local Temporal developer server with SQLite persistence plus one worker process for each configured task-queue lane.
+The runtime is scoped by workspace so concurrent projects do not share process state, logs, task queues, or SQLite history unless they intentionally use the same workspace path.

 The sidecar stores only orchestration state: